LiteLLM Proxy Integration

 +---------+ +---------+ +---------+

-Sagewai uses LiteLLM as its inference backend (via litellm.acompletion), so pointing every agent at a LiteLLM Proxy requires only setting api_base -- no application code changes.
+Sagewai uses LiteLLM as its inference backend via litellm.acompletion.
+Pointing agents at a LiteLLM Proxy requires only setting api_base — no code changes beyond that.

 1. Deploy LiteLLM Proxy